La Plata: Important landmarks

 The Curutchet House is one of the two buildings by Le Corbusier built in the Americas.

 The University of La Plata was founded in 1897 and nationalized in 1905.
 It is well known for its observatory and natural history museum.
-Ernesto Sabato graduated in Physics at this university; he went on to teach at the Sorbonne and the MIT before becoming a famed novelist.
+Ernesto Sabato graduated in physics at this university; he went on to teach at the Sorbonne and the MIT before becoming a famed novelist.
 Doctor René Favaloro was another famous alumnus.
 During its early years, the university attracted a number of intellectuals from the Spanish-speaking world, such as Dominican Pedro Henríquez Ureña.

-San Ponciano church is on the corner of 48th and 5th Streets.
-It was the first chapel in La Plata and Pedro Benoit himself drew up the plans for the church.
+San Ponciano church is on the corner of 48th and 5th streets.
+It was the first chapel in La Plata.
+Pedro Benoit drew up the plans for the church.
 It was inaugurated on 19 November 1883, the first anniversary of the foundation of the city.
-Its neo-Gothic style has been well kept, and the inner paintings are now being restored.
-Then-governor Rocha was the one to name it "San Ponciano".
-This was both in memory of his son Ponciano and in honor of Pope Pontian.
-Inside the church is the "Virgen de Luján" niche, which was moved here in 1904.
+Its neo-Gothic style has been well-maintained, and the inner paintings restored.
+Then-governor Rocha called it "San Ponciano", in memory of his son Ponciano and in honor of Pope Pontian.
+Inside the church is the "Virgen de Luján" niche, moved there in 1904.